2008 Audi RS4 convertible

 FSI delivers even better power and performance

 The engine is key to the quality of any sports car.
-In the new RS 4, quattro GmbH has placed it’s trust in a compact V8 unit featuring petrol direct injection.
+In the new RS 4, Quattro GmbH has placed its trust in a compact V8 unit featuring a petrol direct injection.
 In the 420 bhp high-revving eight-cylinder engine, FSI technology has reached a new high point.
 This is where the experience gleaned in building the equally high-revving race engine from the Le Mans-winning Audi R8 has proved invaluable.
 The most successful racing car in the world, with which Audi has among other things captured the title in the legendary 24-hour race in four out of the past five years, likewise featured a V8 FSI as an efficient source of propulsion that took it that decisive extra lap.

-Petrol direct injection is in fact the very basis of a more effective combustion process and therefore of improved power output.
+Petrol direct injection is, in fact, the very basis of a more effective combustion process and therefore of improved power output.
 This is demonstrated most clearly in the engine’s more spontaneous responsiveness.
 Thanks to this technically highly sophisticated injection method, optimum power output is produced in every driving situation.

-And 90 per cent of this maximum torque is maintained consistently throughout an impressively wide engine speed range from 2,250 all the way to 7,600 rpm.
+And 90 percent of this maximum torque is maintained consistently throughout an impressively wide engine speed range from 2,250 all the way to 7,600 rpm.